 This summer, I spent a few days in Barcelona.
 Of course, any trip of mine is always highlighted by the many restaurants I visit.
 In Barcelona, I ate at these 6 outstanding tapas bars, each offering a different vibe and a different attitude.
 Bar Mut: Must try: The egg yolk carpaccio and the grilled octopus Tasca el Corral: Must try: Chorizo al diablo (flaming chorizo with agua ardiente), Manchego cheese and cider.
 Set del Born: Must try: Pata negra ham and the special way they prepare patatas bravas Segons Mercat: Must try: Beef filet with port wine and foie sauce Bubó: Must try: The desserts from Bubó pastry and chocolate shop next door!
 Tickets tapas bar: Must try: Everything! http://willtravelforfood.com/2011/08/17/tapas-bars-barcelona/

-This is a beautiful sunset at the rooftop of Casa Mila, one of the many work of Antoni Gaudi.
-It was said that the Ventilation towers inspired some designs for the movie Star Wars.
+This is a beautiful sunset on the rooftop of Casa Mila (also known as La Pedrera), one of the many buildings by Antoni Gaudí in Barcelona.
+It was said that the ventilation towers inspired some designs for the movie Star Wars.